emilybache/GildedRose-Refactoring-Kata/texttests/README.md

 If you press 'v' it will try to open the diff tool you specified in 'config.gr' to show you the difference in output.
 If you press 'a' it will update the approved file - you will not want to do this if you are refactoring.
 Any other key will return you to the terminal prompt.

-## Installing TextTest command line tool by hand

-Follow the instructions on [texttest.org](https://texttest.org/) to install the command-line tool for your platform.
-You will first need to install Python and probably create a virtual environment before installing TextTest as a python package via pip.

-Open a terminal and change directory to the root folder of the GildedRose-Refactoring-Kata repo.
-Texttest detects the current working directory and uses that as the variable $TEXTTEST_HOME in the config.gr file.
-Alternatively set the environment TEXTTEST_HOME to the full path to this location.

-Execute this command in a terminal:

-    texttest -con

 ## TextTest user interface

 TextTest has a graphical user interface you can use to manage your test cases.
 With only one test case it may not be worth it, but if you want to add other tests and/or examine test failures more closely it can be helpful.
-Start texttest without the 'con' argument:

-    texttest &

-This should start the GUI for the TextTest tool.
-Select the test case "ThirtyDays" and press the "Run" button.
-This will open a new 'runner' window for each test run.
+Be sure to set TEXTTEST_HOME to the root folder of this repository before starting the GUI.

+There are instructions for installing TextTest development tools on [texttest.org](https://texttest.org/)

-## Running without TextTest
+## Running the test without TextTest

 This should be perfectly possible, but is probably less convenient than using TextTest.